SeanNaren/deepspeech.pytorch/README.md

 Training a model in mixed-precision means you can use 32 bit float or half precision at runtime.
 Float is default, to use half precision (Which on V100s come with a speedup and better memory use) use the `--half` flag when testing or transcribing.

-### Noise Augmentation/Injection
+### Augmentation

-There is support for two different types of noise; noise augmentation and noise injection.
+There is support for three different types of augmentations: SpecAugment, noise injection and random tempo/gain perturbations.

-#### Noise Augmentation
+#### SpecAugment

-Applies small changes to the tempo and gain when loading audio to increase robustness.
-To use, use the `--augment` flag when training.
+Applies simple Spectral Augmentation techniques directly on Mel spectogram features to make the model more robust to variations in input data.
+To enable SpecAugment, use the `--spec-augment` flag when training.

+SpecAugment implementation was adapted from [this](https://github.com/DemisEom/SpecAugment) project.

 #### Noise Injection